Henry-3551/Henry-3551/README.md

 - 👋 Hi there, I'm Henrify💡
-- 🌱 I’m currently learning and working on software development, search engine optimization & A.I development .
+- 🌱 I’m currently learning and working on software development, Cyber security, SEO & A.I development .
-- 💞️ I’m looking forward to collaborate on software development and A.I development.
+- 🏆 I’m looking forward to collaborate on Software development, Cyber security and A.I development.
 - 📫 How to reach me ; email- edmundchukwuemerie22@gmail.com
-                       whatsApp- +2348072378767

 <!---